emmercm/www/src/blog/_confidence-is-worth-something.md

 ## Present

 I'm reviving an API migration project that stalled out a year and a half ago.
 Most of the code was completed previously, left behind feature flags that were never fully enabled.
 Some of them were enabled at some point, but caused a regression, and were rolled back.
-Even after fixing the observed regression, the feature flags were not enabled again, for fear of
+Even after fixing the regressions individually, the feature flags were not enabled again, for fear of what else might regress.
+We lacked confidence
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODU2MTc1OTMsLTQ5NjI5NjUxLC0zMz
+eyJoaXN0b3J5IjpbNDIzNTE1MDU3LC00OTYyOTY1MSwtMzM5Nz
-k3OTgyNjcsLTIzMTM0MDI4MiwtMTY0MTI1Njc5MSwtMTAwNjE0
+k4MjY3LC0yMzEzNDAyODIsLTE2NDEyNTY3OTEsLTEwMDYxNDA0
-MDQ2NF19
+NjRdfQ==
 -->